hosiukeung/saltstack-playground/README.md

 ## Overview

-A simple setup for setting up a virtual machine using vagrant and saltstack.
+A simple setup for starting a virtual machine using Vagrant and SaltStack.

 ## Installation